The 5-Step Cervicogenic Headache Protocol

 Studies support that cervicogenic headache is common.
 However, there is a great deal of variation in the perceived prevalence in the general population.
 For example, prevalence rates seem to range from 0.4% to 80%.
 It seems the disparity is due to contrasting diagnostic criteria being used in each study.
 The average affected age is 43,2, and the female/male distribution appears to have more agreement in the literature at 80% female, 20% male.

-The basic premise of convergence is that when sensory nerves (first-order neuron) detect information about mechanical, thermal, and chemical states of the body and send signals back to the spinal cord, they converge on other nerves (second-order neurons) that carry signals from the spinal cord to the head.
+The basic premise of convergence is that when sensory nerves (first-order neurons) detect information about mechanical, thermal, and chemical states of the body and send signals back to the spinal cord, they converge on other nerves (second-order neurons) that carry signals from the spinal cord to the head.
 Pain signals from the periphery then get perceived as pain in the head and face, where the second-order neurons carry signals to the head (brain).1

 Disc degeneration, or degeneration in the neck’s facet joints, can cause inflammation and lead to irritation of sensory nerve endings for pain, called nociceptors.